uwu192/Blackjack/README.md

 - **Interactive Gameplay:** Point and click gameplay
 - **Dealer AI:** Bots follows basic BlackJack rules to decide when to hit or stand.
 - **Multiple Rounds:** Players can play multiple rounds without restarting the game.
-- **Restart with old Money** Players can play new game with previous money they got
+- **Restart with old Money:** Players can play new game with previous money they got
-- **Player can choose role** Players can choose be a dealer or player
+- **Player can choose role:** Players can choose be a dealer or player
--

 ## **Technologies Used**

 - **Programming Language:** Python